-I have always enjoyed good music.
-I started studying the piano when I was 5 years old, and voice a little later than that.
-I started teaching piano when I was 16, and have sung in numerous choirs over the years.
-At one point, I even considered becoming a choir teacher for a living.
+I have always enjoyed music.
+I started learning the piano when I was 5 years old, and voice a little later than that.
+I started teaching piano when I was 16, and have sung in numerous choirs over the years, and directed a few as well.
+At one point, I considered becoming a choir teacher for a living.
+I’ve also been writing music on and off since my teen years, mostly for piano, but lately I’ve incorporated other instruments.
+You can hear some of my recordings below.

 How Great the Humble Birth (piano)